CodeCary80/http5106/README.md

 ![course outline](courseoutlineixd5106.png)

+## Learning Outcomes
-This course will teach you how to apply design interactions through product ideation, creation, and prototyping, understand the Laws of Interaction Design, compare different design patterns, and use tools for collaborative documentation and creation.
+- Apply design interactions through product ideation, creation, and prototyping
+- Understand the Laws of Interaction Design
+- Compare different design patterns
+- Use tools for collaborative documentation and creation.

 This is a link to the class : [IXD5106](https://humber.ca/transferoptions/course-outlines/outline.html?code=IXD%205106&view=1&year=2024)